vavadavat/SDMfromCitSci/README.md

 # SDMfromCitSci
 Partial code and associated data files for publication

-*Description of tasks and associated code files (.R files):*
-⋅⋅⋅You can have properly indented paragraphs within list items.
-Notice the blank line above, and the leading spaces (at least one, but we'll use three here to also align the raw Markdown).

-⋅⋅⋅To have a line break without a paragraph, you will need to use two trailing spaces.⋅⋅ ⋅⋅⋅Note that this line is separate, but within the same paragraph.⋅⋅ ⋅⋅⋅(This is contrary to the typical GFM line break behaviour, where trailing spaces are not required.)

 TASK
 1. Assess model performance for 4 benchmark datasets (Askins, BBS, Klingbeil, and SHARP) using cross-validated (assess model performance on data withheld from model building) AUC results.
   * Askins.Models.CV.R: Runs cross-validation on Askins data.